BattlesnakeOfficial/starter-snake-python/README.md

-## Registering your Battlesnake and creating your first game
+## Registering Your Battlesnake and Creating Your First Game

 1. Sign in to [play.battlesnake.com](https://play.battlesnake.com/login/).